 - modify the profile itself - always works, but has the drawback that profiles are in /etc and considered conffiles.
 So after modification on a related package update you might get a conffile prompt.
-Worst case depending on configuration automatic updates might even override it and your custom rule is gone. - use tunables - those provide variables that can be used in templates, for example if you want a custom dir considered as it would be a home directory you could modify /etc/apparmor.d/tunables/home which defines the base path rules use for home directories - by design those variables will only influence profiles that use them - modify a local override - to mitigate the drawbacks of above approaches local includes got introduced adding the ability to write arbitrary rules that will be used, and not get issues on upgrades that modify the packaged rule.

-- The files can be found in /etc/apparmor.d/local/ and exist for the packages that are known to sometimes need slight tweaks for special setups
+Worst case depending on configuration automatic updates might even override it and your custom rule is gone. - use tunables - those provide variables that can be used in templates, for example if you want a custom dir considered as it would be a home directory you could modify /etc/apparmor.d/tunables/home which defines the base path rules use for home directories - by design those variables will only influence profiles that use them - modify a local override - to mitigate the drawbacks of above approaches local includes got introduced adding the ability to write arbitrary rules that will be used, and not get issues on upgrades that modify the packaged rule. - The files can be found in /etc/apparmor.d/local/ and exist for the packages that are known to sometimes need slight tweaks for special setups

-- See the AppArmor Administration Guide for advanced configuration options. - For details using AppArmor with other Ubuntu releases see the AppArmor Community Wiki page. - The OpenSUSE AppArmor page is another introduction to AppArmor. - (https://wiki.debian.org/AppArmor) is another introduction and basic howto for AppArmor. - A great place to ask for AppArmor assistance, and get involved with the Ubuntu Server community, is the #ubuntu-hardened IRC channel on freenode.
+- See the AppArmor Administration Guide for advanced configuration options. - For details using AppArmor with other Ubuntu releases see the AppArmor Community Wiki page. - The OpenSUSE AppArmor page is another introduction to AppArmor. - (https://wiki.debian.org/AppArmor) is another introduction and basic howto for AppArmor. - A great place to get involved with the Ubuntu Server community and to ask for AppArmor assistance is the #ubuntu-server IRC channel on Libera.
+The #ubuntu-security IRC channel may also be of use.